anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="2.2"></a>
 ## Requirements Principles
-The agreed upon rules and recommendations to which a compliant NF or cloud infrastructure must adhere.
+The agreed upon rules and recommendations to which a compliant workload or cloud infrastructure must adhere.

 * All requirements will be hosted and maintianed in the RM or relevant RA
 * All requirements must be assigned a requirements ID and not be embedded in narrative text.
 This is to ensure that readers do not have to infer if a requirement exists and is applicable